 To facilitate the placement of temporary restorations using a precise composite injection molding technique, a silicone matrix was fabricated from the diagnostic wax-up (Figure 12).
 Every other tooth was isolated and spot-etched for 15 seconds (Total Etch, Ivoclar Vivadent), and then a self-etching bonding agent (Adhese® Universal, Ivoclar Vivadent) was applied to the etched areas to seal the enamel surface and create a bond.
 Next, the clear matrix was seated on the patient's maxillary arch, and a bleach shade composite (G-ænial™ Universal Flo, GC America) was injected into the matrix in the locations of the etched teeth and then light cured for 3 seconds (Bluephase® PowerCure, Ivoclar Vivadent) (Figure 13).
 This etching, bonding, and composite injection molding protocol was then repeated for the remaining teeth.

 Once the temporary restorations were placed, they were further refined and polished (Figure 14 through Figure 16).
 The function, phonetics, and esthetics were then checked and verified.
 After the patient approved the esthetics of the provisional restorations, the occlusion was adjusted to prevent further wear.
-Traditional impressions of the maxillary and mandibular arches were then made to create models for the in-office fabrication of interim night guards from bleaching tray material (Essix® TRAY RITE® Plastic, Dentsply Sirona).
-The patient was instructed to wear the nightguards for a 2-month period to ensure the integrity of the temporary restorations until the final restorations could be seated.
+Night guards were fabricated for the patient to wear for a 2-month period to ensure the integrity of the temporary restorations until the final restorations could be seated.

 After the final restorations were received from the laboratory, each was carefully inspected for overall integrity, length, and final contours.
 The patient was retracted, and the provisional restorations were carefully removed, taking special care to ensure that any remnants of the composite were eliminated.
 Next, each tooth was individually isolated, air abraded, and acid etched for 20 seconds.
 Prior to seating, each veneer was etched with hydrofluoric acid for 20 seconds, rinsed, and air-dried, then etched with phosphoric acid for 60 seconds, rinsed, and air-dried, and then silanated for 60 seconds and air-dried again.
 The veneers were bonded to the teeth with an esthetic luting composite (Variolink® Esthetic LC, Ivoclar Vivadent) and light cured for 3 seconds.
 After bonding, each tooth was cleaned, and the patient's bite was confirmed both laterally and protrusively.
 The patient returned in 1 week so the integrity of the veneers could be checked (Figure 17 through Figure 20) and an intraoral scan could be acquired for laboratory fabrication of her final maxillary and mandibular nightguards.